hwanggu-corgi/hwanggu-log/README.md

         - Fixed incorrect unset of value in `a1fs_rmdir`
             - Added printing functions in `deallocate_free_blocks` to investigate the root cause
             - Added printing functions to `get_free_blocks` to investigate the root cause
     - Fixed `directory entry not found` error when performing `mkdir` after removing the directory
-            - Fixed incorrect storage of directory i-number in `/`
+        - Corrected incorrect storage of directory i-number in `/`
         - Added printing functions `get_directory_entry` to check correct entry is accessed
         - Added printing functions around `a1fs_rmdir` to check for the existence of incorrect values
         - Added printing functions around `remove_directory_entry` to check correct directory entry has been removed
         - Added printing functions around `mkdir`

 ### October 30th, 2020
 1. Corgi add progress #565 in assignment 1, CSC 369